2210 Request for Ex Parte Reexamination under 35 U.S.C. 302 [R-07.2015]

 35 U.S.C.
 302 Request for reexamination.

-Any person at any time may file a request for reexamination by the Office of any claim of a patent on the basis of any prior art cited under the provisions of section 301 of this title.
-The request must be in writing and must be accompanied by payment of a reexamination fee established by the Director pursuant to the provisions of section 41 of this title.
+Any person at any time may file a request for reexamination by the Office of any claim of a patent on the basis of any prior art cited under the provisions of section 301.
+The request must be in writing and must be accompanied by payment of a reexamination fee established by the Director pursuant to the provisions of section 41.
 The request must set forth the pertinency and manner of applying cited prior art to every claim for which reexamination is requested.
 Unless the requesting person is the owner of the patent, the Director promptly will send a copy of the request to the owner of record of the patent.

-- (a) Any person may, at any time during the period of enforceability of a patent, file a request for an ex parte reexamination by the Office of any claim of the patent on the basis of prior art patents or printed publications cited under § 1.501.
+- (a) Any person may, at any time during the period of enforceability of a patent, file a request for an ex parte reexamination by the Office of any claim of the patent on the basis of prior art patents or printed publications cited under § 1.501, unless prohibited by 35 U.S.C.
+315(e)(1) or 35 U.S.C.
+325(e)(1).
 The request must be accompanied by the fee for requesting reexamination set in § 1.20(c)(1).

 - (1) A statement pointing out each substantial new question of patentability based on prior patents and printed publications.